AckerlyXu/heima/articles/monitoring-and-diagnostics/insights-alerts-command-line-interface.md

 You can receive an alert based on monitoring metrics for, or events on, your Azure services.

 - **Metric values** - The alert triggers when the value of a specified metric crosses a threshold you assign in either direction.
 That is, it triggers both when the condition is first met and then afterwards when that condition is no longer being met.
 - **Activity log events** - An alert can trigger on *every* event, or, only when a certain events occurs.
-To learn more about activity log alerts [click here](monitoring-activity-log-alerts.md)

 You can configure a metric alert to do the following when it triggers: